 The road that leads to Ban Khiet Ngong is also the start of the rough-and-ready trail that leads eventually to Attapeu.

 While there is no public transport along this road, experienced motorcyclists may want to give it a go.
-We did it by Honda Dream once -- the trip took ten hours or so and involved having to dismantle and rebuild the bike ... twice!
+We did it by Honda Dream once quite a few years ago -- the trip took 10 hours or so and involved having to dismantle and rebuild the bike ... twice!
+It's not for the faint of heart.

 Ban Khiet Ngong reviews